-Strollers & Liquids & Toys – Oh My!
+Strollers & Liquids & Toys… Oh My!

 I think it’s been a while since the heyday of travel–when hopping on a plane was an experience in itself.
 I know my mom always looked forward to being able to just sit for a few hours and have someone bring her a hot meal and a glass of wine (obviously I was older by this point!) while she thumbed a book or napped.

-Babies (0-24 mos.) are allowed a reasonable amount of milk, breast milk, juice, formula, or baby food–and contrary to popular belief–you won’t have to taste it.
+Babies (0-24 mos.) are allowed a reasonable amount of milk, breast milk, juice, formula, or baby food and–contrary to popular belief–you won’t have to taste it.
 Just make sure you keep it all in one bag and don’t use a gel-filled freezer pack to keep it cold.
 Those aren’t allowed.
 The Canadian Air Transport Security Authority (CATSA) suggests using a small package of frozen peas in your insulated bag–great suggestion!

-If your stroller won’t fit, you can usually wheel it through, but the screening officer will likely take it aside for a quick once over.
+If your stroller won’t fit, you can usually wheel it through.
+However, the screening officer will likely take it aside for a quick once over.
 If your child can’t walk, you’ll carry her through.
-If you beep, however, you’ll both likely have to have a secondary screening.
+But if you beep, however, you’ll both likely have to have a secondary screening.
 We’ve almost always ended up having one, and in all cases the officers were respectful and considerate.

 Arrive early.
 Have all your documents handy.
 Forgo fashion for shoes that you can slip on and off easily.
 Make sure your older kids haven’t packed toy guns or anything that remotely resembles a weapon of any kind.
 It’ll be taken.

-You’ve seen how rude people can be while going through the screening process, so imagine dealing with that kind of treatment day in and day out.
+You’ve seen how rude people can be while going through the screening process.
+Imagine dealing with that kind of treatment day in and day out.
 The TSA officer is not out to get you or purposely make you miss your flight.
 But I suppose they DO have that power, so why not be pleasant?

 Because you’ve come prepared and (of course) are polite, you don’t mind waiting while the guy in front of you goes back and forth through the metal detector because he’s forgotten to take off his watch.
 Or while his wife fumbles with the trillions of bracelets she decided would be appropriate accessories for air travel.